OpenRoleplay/OpenRP.Boilerplate/README.md

 4. **Configure Your Server**
    After running the prepare script, navigate to the **Server** folder.
 Open the `openrp.config.json` file and fill in your database information.
 You can also fill in the rest, but it's not required.
-   **Tip:** I personally use XAMPP.
+   **Tip:** I personally use XAMPP to host a local database.
 If you choose another solution, I recommend at least using MariaDB.

 5. **Run a Fresh Database Migration**
    Ensure your database is running, then execute the `FreshMigration.ps1` script.
 This script performs a fresh migration of your database models, ideal for when you're updating the schema and want to avoid migration headaches (but at the cost of losing all present database data).